-In recent years there has been a surge of evidence highlighting that poor wellbeing amongst staff working in PCC is a persistent problem.
-The literature to date has largely focused on nursing staff and trainee medical professionals.67 Furthermore within the current research field there is a lack of research that is solution focused.
-This research is compelling and highlights the issues that these healthcare professionals face working in PCC.
-There is a paucity of evidence with consultants in PCC who face unique challenges; they are required to manage staff and support a wider team, as well as having to make critical clinical decisions, often as the most senior member of a team.
-To date, the research has predominantly focused on measuring the pathologies of burnout, posttraumatic stress, compassion fatigue and moral distress using standardised measures28.
-Whilst this research is important39 it does not give a 'full' picture of healthcare professionals' experiences at work, e.g. how their burnout makes them feel or how they perceive it impacts on their ability to perform.
-Furthermore, research to date has focused on measuring the size of the problem rather than looking toward finding solutions with little research solution focused.
-10
+Hospital NHS Foundation Trust, Birmingham, UK 4Paediatric Intensive Care Unit, The Royal Hospital for Children, Glasgow, UK 5College of Health & Life Sciences and Institute of Health & Neurodevelopment, Aston r.l.shaw@aston.ac.uk problem.
+To date, the literature has largely focused on nursing staff and trainee medical professionals.^{4 5} The COVID-19 pandemic has unsurprisingly had wide reaching impact on the health and well-being of healthcare professionals due to the additional stressors and uncertainties experienced.^{6-10} Furthermore, there is a lack of research that is focused on lived experience.
+There is also a paucity of evidence with consultants in PCC who face unique challenges; they are required to manage staff and support a wider team, as well as having to make critical clinical decisions, often as the most senior member of a team.
+To date, the research has predominantly focused on measuring the pathologies of burn-out, post-traumatic stress, compassion fatigue and moral distress using standardised measures.211 While this research is important^{12 13} it does not give a 'full' picture of healthcare professionals' experiences at work, for example, how their burn-out makes them feel or how they perceive it impacts on their ability to perform.
+Furthermore, research to date has focused on measuring the size of the problem rather than exploring lived experiences to determine what might help improve PCC staff well-being.14